 And if you have zoned heating in your home, a smart thermostat can help keep costs down there too.
 You can create up to three different temperature zones in your house; all synced with one central smart thermostat.
 So, at night you can keep it warm upstairs and cool downstairs, and vice versa during the day.

 Most smart thermostats come with some handy additional functions that can really help save you money.
 They don’t come as standard so if you’re looking to buy one, it’s worth checking to make sure it includes the following two in particular:

 It’s tricky to know how long a house takes to warm up.
 As a result, lots of people waste money by setting their heating to come on earlier than needed.
 Smart thermostats like a Hive Thermostat have a ‘ready by’ option so it will pre-heat your home to exactly the right temperature at exactly the right time.
 This also means you can probably set the thermostat a bit lower, which is another simple way to save.
 In fact, according to The GreenAge, turning your thermostat down by just one degree can help you put away up to £100 a year.

 The geo-location function is a really easy way to stay warm and keep your heating bills down.
 It works by tracking your location using your phone so it can alert you if you’ve left the house and your heating is still on.

-From smart thermostats with remote sensors to functions like holiday mode, there’s lots more ways a smart home thermostat can keep you toasty without spending too much.
-Why not take a look at to learn more?
+From smart thermostats with remote sensors to functions like holiday mode, there are many more ways a smart home thermostat can keep you toasty without wasting money.
+Why not take a look and learn more?